Skip to content ↓

 Individual Liberty

-Within our school children are encouraged to make choices, knowing that they are in a safe and supportive environment to enable them to do this.
-Through our PSHCE and ‘R’ Time sessions we discuss different choices that the children can make and encourage them to make the right choices.
 Our behaviour policy also gives an excellent forum for staff to discuss the choices (both good and bad) that pupils make about their behaviour in school.
 It is used to encourage pupils to reflect on their choices and the effect that it has on both their peers and adults.
 They are given opportunities to resolve conflicts effectively and fairly.

 Mutual Respect

 We believe that respect for others is a vital component of moral development.
-Pupils regularly take part in ‘R’ Time and PSHCE discussions where they are expected to treat the opinions and views of others with respect, even if they differ from their own.
+Pupils regularly take part in PSHE discussions where they are expected to treat the opinions and views of others with respect, even if they differ from their own.
 We actively support all to develop their own reasoned views about moral and ethical issues.
 We encourage all pupils to understand that they have rights and responsibilities as citizens within the school and the wider community.
 Our community involvement such as our Harvest donations to the local foodbank, taking part in the Erewash Litter Pick, collecting Christmas toys and food for the less fortunate and attending the Remembrance Day memorial in the town centre enables pupils to show respect and generosity to others outside our school community.

 Tolerance of those of Different Faiths and Beliefs